-I sadly didn't play nearly as many new games in 2016 as I wanted but it's been an incredibly fun year watch.
-From the launch of the Sony's PS4 Pro, the announcements of Microsoft's Project Scorpio and Nintendo's Switch, to the rise of VR, 2016 has been an awesome year (video game-wise).
+I sadly didn't play nearly as many new games in 2016 as I wanted but it's been an incredibly fun year to watch.
+From the launch of the Sony's PS4 Pro, to the announcements of Microsoft's Project Scorpio and Nintendo's Switch, to the rise of VR, 2016 has been an awesome year (video game-wise).
 But I think the best part is how it has set the stage for 2017, which could be the best year in gaming since 2007.

 Favorite Game Released Before 2016, Played in 2016: Disney Infinity 2.0

 I received Disney Infinity 2.0 as a gift last year and was a little put off at first.
-I'd always thought of the toys-to-life market as a crash grab.
-I was not prepared for how much I would fall in love with the stupid like figurines.
+I'd always thought of the toys-to-life market as a cash grab.
+I was not prepared for how much I would fall in love with the stupid little figurines.
 I went from being in total opposition to owning all the Star Wars and Marvel figures in about 6 months.
 Which means I'm quite conflicted about Dinsey shutting down the franchise.
 While I'm glad I can't spend any more money on them, I also REALLY NEED Chirrut Imwe and K-2SO figures.